Mahaweli Development programme

-The Mahaweli Development program (මහවැලි සංවර්ධන වැඩසටහන) is known as the largest multipurpose national development program in the history of Sri Lanka and is also considered as the keystone of the government's development program that was initiated in 1961.
+The Mahaweli Development program (මහවැලි සංවර්ධන වැඩසටහන) is known as the largest multipurpose national development program in the history of Sri Lanka and is also considered the keystone of the government's development program that was initiated in 1961.

 Purposes of the Programme

 The main purposes of carrying out the program were the generation of hydroelectric power, controlling flood, making irrigation facilities for dry zone cultivation, settlement of landless and unemployed families by constructing and developing the physical and social infrastructure required for human habitation by using the waters of the Mahaweli River.
 Increase local agricultural production and create employment opportunities for the people were among the other expected purposes.

 The Master Plan

 The Master Plan of Mahaweli Development Programme was prepared with the assistance of UNDP and FAO and recommended for stepwise implementation over a period of 30 years.
 The program, included irrigation development of about 365,000 ha and hydropower development of 470 MW in capacity.
 For the purpose of identification, the whole development area was divided into projects, referred to as Systems A to M.